simeononsecurity/simeononsecurity.ch/content/articles/debloat-windows-for-improved-privacy-and-security/index.en.md

 ______

-In conclusion, Windows hardening and debloating are important steps you can take to enhance your security and privacy.
+Wrapping up, Windows hardening and debloating are important steps you can take to enhance your security and privacy.
 By reducing the attack surface and minimizing the amount of data that is collected and stored, you can protect your sensitive information and minimize the risk of cyber attacks. **Implement these steps today and keep your Windows system secure and protected**.